ThomasApplewhite/io_mesh_cannibal/CPJNotes.md

 Also, in Cannibal, Rotation is always the 2nd transform operation.
 Not sure if that matter

 Do the scripts need to be in the same file? idk I'll figure that out later

+Current Conventions for each method:
+If a chunk method doesn't create a chunk, it returns false,